zverok/grok-shan-shui/day16.md

 ![](image44.png)

-Here is a picture of another experiment for you: if we'll temporarily replace `expansion` calculation with just `expansion = 1`, this would happen (lines aren't shifted towards montain center):
+Here is a picture of another experiment for you: if we'll temporarily replace `expansion` calculation with just `expansion = 1`, this would happen (lines aren't shifted towards mountain center):

 ![](image45.png)